 Length of the hikes: 2-3 miles each (check with Alltrails to be safe).

-Information about the hikes: Valley of Fire is a very “cool” place to explore and it’s also close to Lake Mead, which features it’s own fun filled activities you can do (such as kayaking).
+Information about the hikes: Valley of Fire State Park is a very “cool” place to explore and it’s also close to Lake Mead, which features it’s own fun filled activities you can do (such as kayaking).

 Additionally, the scenic drive in this park is outstanding and has many panoramic stops to check out.
+I’ve personally done it and HIGHLY recommend you pay a visit to this park if you get the chance!

 4) Black Mountain trail (Emerald Cove):